fangit01/aws-lambda/README.md

 # aws-lambda
-lambda functions to connect to dynamoDB
+lambda functions to connect to dynamoDB, use with aws api gateway to build a api endpoint

 ## blog-GET-post.js